 received in incentives

 UC Davis’ Aggie Square is a mixed-used innovation district adjacent to the UC Davis Medical Center in Sacramento.
-Phase I will be a capital investment of $1.1 billion and add 1.2 million square feet of development by late 2023.
+Phase I will be a capital investment of $1.1 billion and add 1.2 million square feet of development by late 2024.
 Project plans include over 1 million square feet of research, wet labs, commercial space and housing.
-Anchor tenants include IBM and the Alice Waters Institute for Edible Education, with announcements from additional market-leading companies forthcoming.
+Anchor tenants include Amazon Web Services.

 Click image to enlarge